-The Governing Body is required by law (section 29 of the Education Act 2002) to establish procedures and publish those procedures for dealing with complaints relating to the school, or to the provision of facilities or services (unless the issue is covered by other legislation - see Appendix 3).
-The Local Authority has no statutory authority to investigate our school complaints and complaints must be directed to the school
+The Governing Body is required by law (section 29 of the Education Act 2002) to establish procedures for dealing with complaints relating to the school, or to the provision of facilities or services (unless the issue is covered by other legislation - see Appendix 3).
+The Local Authority has no statutory authority to investigate school complaints and complaints must be directed to the school.